Business Participation

 • Eat Local Month Specials

-• Create one special Eat Local Month appetizer composed of 50% or more of locally sourced ingredients.
+• Create one special Eat Local Month appetizer composed of 50% or more locally sourced ingredients.

 • *We define local as food grown, caught, harvested, or made in Whatcom, Skagit, San Juan and Island counties.